 - Use filters wisely

-2. Get a Custom URL
+2. Leverage a Custom URL

 All LinkedIn accounts have a random URL address.
-However, you can edit this URL to include your name instead of the random characters.
+However, you can edit this URL to include your name instead of random characters.
 This makes your LinkedIn address easier to remember and share with residential homebuilding and building materials recruiters.
 Moreover, it helps your account to look more professional when you include it on your business cards and resumes.

 3. Tidy Up Your Headline

 When someone visits your profile, the first thing that welcomes them after your name is your headline.
 Your LinkedIn headline is key to being found amongst your network and by recruiters.
-Don’t waste a good opportunity to stand out and consider changing the default LinkedIn professional headline that is your current job title and employer.
+Don’t waste a good opportunity to stand out and consider changing the default LinkedIn professional headline, which is your current job title and employer.
 Your LinkedIn headline allows you to combine personal marketing and personal SEO (search engine optimization) while leveraging the best keywords for your career.

 - Include what you do

-- Avoid obvious and intentional exaggeration
+- Avoid evident and intentional exaggeration

 - Don’t say you are unemployed on your LinkedIn headline